kevin-funderburg/AppleScripts/README.md

     - [AppScripts](https://github.com/deanishe/alfred-appscripts) - List, search and run/open AppleScripts for the active application
     - [KeyCodes](http://www.packal.org/workflow/keycodes) - Great for UI scripting where you need to type a non-character key.
 Lets you find AppleScript key codes in an instant by typing `kc [<key name>]`.
         - If you don't have Alfred then bookmark [Complete list of AppleScript key codes](https://eastmanreference.com/complete-list-of-applescript-key-codes)
+- **[Keycue](https://www.ergonis.com/products/keycue/)** - I use this more for Keyboard Maestro, but it's a great app for quickly looking up keyboard shortcuts for macros or menu items.
 * * *

 ## Tips